-The Intensive English Program is a non-credit, short term program that does not award academic credit or grades.
-Hence no academic credit is transferred into or out of IAE.
-IAE has no award agreements with other institutions.
-IAE has no English language proficiency requirements for admission.
+The Intensive English Program is a non-credit, short-term program that does not award academic credit or grades.
+IAE does not accept credit awarded for prior experiential learning.
+This institution has not entered into an articulation or transfer agreement with any other institution, college, or university.
 Here are the steps required for international students to start the admissions process at IAE.
 Thereafter student will be able to apply with the US Embassy or consulate in their county and obtain a student visa, which is required for non-US residents who attend the International Academy of English:

 - 1. The student must fill out an application form. - 2.
 The student must fill out and sign the school enrollment agreement. (available on E.A. page 10) - 3.
-The student must sign and initial the school performance fact sheet. \\(pages 12-16) - 4.
-The student must provide a copy of a bank statement (either a checking or a savings account) showing a balance between USD 5,000.00-USD 8,000.00 for the first academic year that the student wishes to enroll.
+The student must sign and initial the school performance fact sheet. \\(pages 12-16)